Girmay

 Physical Notes

-A strong, well-balanced colt with all the hallmarks of a sharp, early-running two-year-old.
-He was a standout purchase this year — my pick of the sale — and pairs athleticism with a terrific attitude and professional mindset.
+A strong, well-balanced colt with all the hallmarks of a sharp two-year-old.
+He was a standout purchase of the year — my pick of the sale — and pairs athleticism with a terrific attitude and professional mindset.

 Progress Notes